 Natural gas, the leading fuel source for electricity generation in the US and Europe, consists almost entirely of methane.
 As coal and nuclear power have fallen out of favour in recent years, retired power plants have been replaced by renewables and natural gas, both of which are growing quickly.

 Fracking is a way to get natural gas out of the ground, producing both oil and natural gas.
 For many years, even before fracking, oil was much more valuable and companies just vented the surplus methane into the atmosphere.
 In some places, oil producers were required to “flare” the gas by burning it on site, although enforcement was often lax.
-At night in and Nigeria, there are so many flares that even sparsely populated regions can be seen from space, like a booming metropolis of light.
+At night in the oil fields of North Dakota and Nigeria, there are so many flares that even sparsely populated regions can be seen from space, like a booming metropolis of light.

 Natural gas is routinely touted by the fossil fuel industry as a “bridge fuel”, a means to power the global economy through the energy transition from dirtier fossil fuels to renewables.
 Their pitch is founded on the idea that, when burned, natural gas emits less carbon dioxide than other fossil fuels.
 That’s true.

 In reality, leakage of natural gas is persistent and widespread.
-In 2015, for instance, spilled 109,000 tons of natural gas into the air, the largest leak in US history.
+In 2015, for instance, a massive leak in a natural gas storage facility in Aliso Canyon, California spilled 109,000 tons of natural gas into the air, the largest leak in US history.
 Because industrial natural gas is invisible and odourless (the rotten egg smell in domestic gas is added later, to help detect leaks), public outrage tends to be less severe than during oil spills.

 As it turns out, leaks have probably been much more frequent than reported by the fossil fuel industry.
-Provisional data by the Environmental Defense Fund, an NGO which launched its own satellite to survey gas leaks, occurring at
+Provisional data released earlier this year, by the Environmental Defense Fund, an NGO which launched its own satellite to survey gas leaks, showed widespread leaks occurring at triple the levels previously reported.

-Since the outbreak of the coronavirus pandemic, the Trump administration has directed the Environmental Protection Agency to – and there’s
+Since the outbreak of the coronavirus pandemic, the Trump administration has directed the Environmental Protection Agency to cease enforcement of all environmental regulations – and there’s compelling evidence that methane emissions may be rising as a result.

 Curbing methane at no net cost

 But there is hope.
-Methane is a big problem, but emissions can be dealt with much more quickly than carbon dioxide. found that about 40% of the fossil fuel industry’s methane emissions could be stopped at no net cost by actions like replacing outdated processing equipment in order to recover and sell gas that would have otherwise escaped.
+Methane is a big problem, but emissions can be dealt with much more quickly than carbon dioxide.
+A recent study from the International Energy Agency found that about 40% of the fossil fuel industry’s methane emissions could be stopped at no net cost by actions like replacing outdated processing equipment in order to recover and sell gas that would have otherwise escaped.

-Along the way, incremental changes could add up to make a huge difference. – adding 3% seaweed to cows’ diets can inhibit the growth of methane-generating bacteria in their stomachs, reducing their methane emissions by up to 80%.
+Along the way, incremental changes could add up to make a huge difference.
+Some farmers have begun adjusting the feedstock for cattle – adding 3% seaweed to cows’ diets can inhibit the growth of methane-generating bacteria in their stomachs, reducing their methane emissions by up to 80%.
 If we made other small changes too – such as capturing methane from landfills and manure, or cutting back meat consumption, or modifying rice cultivation techniques – we’d do even better.

-Much more important to the planet and its people is to – and a just transition for workers in the fossil fuel industry.
+Much more important to the planet and its people is to help accelerate a systemic transition to a world without fossil fuels – and a just transition for workers in the fossil fuel industry.

 The big story on methane is becoming starkly simple.
 A rapid crackdown on the fossil fuel industry is our best first step to reversing the rising trend in emissions of the planet’s second-worst greenhouse gas.